O-1 Visa

 Change of Address

 All non-immigrants are required to notify USCIS within 10 days of a change of residential address.
-H-1B visa holders may report a change of address by completing Form AR-11 or Form AR-11SR.
-Please follow the instructions on the Change of Address section of this website.
+H-1B visa holders should report a change of address by completing Form AR-11: please follow the instructions on the Change of Address section of this website.
 Please also notify the HIO of the new address by sending a photocopy of the form submitted to USCIS.

 PUBLIC ASSISTANCE RESTRICTIONS